 Lake Mohawk, NJ

 A man-made, private lake about 3 miles long located in Sparta, New Jersey.
 This private and exclusive lake is well known for its private beaches and flat water.
 The Alpine village styling of the homes around the lake also add to its mystique.
 Access to this private lake is not possible unless boaters are already Lake Mohawk homeowners or landowners.
 Boat owners must be paid-up members of the private Lake Mohawk Country Club to be able to use the lake.
 This means that this private lake is never overrun with boaters.
 Good flat water can often be found late into the day for both wakeboarding and water skiing.
-Wake surfing, Jet Skiers and other progressive watercraft are banned at this New Jersey lake.
-This keeps the harmony of this water skiers and wakeboarders paradise intact.
-Given the family focus of this lake, boats pulling tubers can be the only fly in the ointment.

 The small Alpine town offers great food and entertainment post wakeboarding and is a favorite spot for New Jersey weddings.
 Many couples from NYC tie the knot here and have their photographs taken in the beautiful gardens and lake frontage.